truevault/riak_exporter/README.md

 Name                                       | Description
 -------------------------------------------|--------------------------------------------------------------------------------------------------
-web.listen-address                         | Address to listen on for web interface and telemetry. web.telemetry-path                         | Path under which to expose metrics. riak.uri                                   | The URI which the Riak HTTP API listens on.
+web.listen-address                         | Address to listen on for web interface and telemetry.
+(Default `:9104`) web.telemetry-path                         | Path under which to expose metrics.
+(Default `/metrics`) riak.uri                                   | The URI which the Riak HTTP API listens on.
+(Default `http://localhost:8098`)